 Since our inception, we have not recorded any U.S. federal or state income tax benefits for the net losses we have incurred in each year or our earned research and development tax credits, due to our uncertainty of realizing a benefit from those items.
 As of December 31, 2013, we had federal net operating loss carryforwards of \$10.5 million, which begin to expire in 2024.
-As of December 31, 2013, we had state net operating loss carryforwards of \$0.6 million and \$0.4 million, respectively.
+As of December 31, 2013, we had state net operating loss carryforwards of \$8.1 million, which began to expire in 2014.
+As of December 31, 2013, we also had federal and state research and development tax credit carryforwards of \$0.6 million and \$0.4 million, respectively.
 Our federal and state net operating loss carryforwards do not yet include the effect of research and development expenses of \$49.0 million that we have capitalized for income tax purposes.
 We expect to begin to amortize this capitalized asset for tax purposes, which will increase our net operating loss carryforwards, over a period of five years, commencing once we begin to recognize product or collaboration revenue.
-Ownership changes, as defined in Section 382 of the U.S. Internal Revenue Code of 1986, as amended, or the Code, limit the amount of net operating loss carryforwards we can use each year to offset future taxable income and taxes payable.
+Ownership changes, as defined in Section 382 of the U.S. Internal Revenue Code of 1986, as amended, or the Code, limit the amount of net operating loss carryforwards and research and development credit carryforwards we can use each year to offset future taxable income and taxes payable.
 We have not completed a study to assess whether a change in ownership, as defined under Section 382 of the Code, has occurred or whether there have been multiple changes in ownership since our inception due to the significant costs and complexities associated with such studies.
 Accordingly, our ability to utilize our tax carryforwards may be limited.
 Additionally, U.S. federal and state tax laws limit the time during which these carryforwards may be utilized against future taxes.
 As a result, we may be unable to take full advantage of these carryforwards for U.S. federal and state tax purposes.